|

-Ted Hughes' funeral service was held on 3rd November 1998 in St. Peter's Church, North Tawton, Devon.
+Ted Hughes' funeral service was held on 3rd November 1998 at St. Peter's Church, North Tawton, Devon.

 His body was subsequently cremated in Exeter with only his close family in

 the source of the River Taw.
-A large granite stone bearing his name was laid near
+A large granite stone bearing his name and

-moved to Court Green, North Tawton in Devon.
-The marriage was an unhappy one ending with
+then to Court Green, North Tawton in Devon.
+They separated when Sylvia

 with Assia Wevill also ended in tragedy when she killed herself and